 Key Stage 4 students have in-house careers guidance in the form of individual and group meetings on sixth form pathways, apprenticeships and college courses.
 This facilitates them in keeping on track with their GCSE studies.
 This year's careers guidance was given to all Year 11 students on Tuesday 4 September 2018, as part of Knole Academy's Citizenship and Ethics Day.
 As a follow on from this, we would like to inform students and parents that individual and group career guidance meetings are available, by appointment, students may also be accompanied by parents/carers.

-To book an appointment please contact Mrs Grant (Careers Leader) – firstname.lastname@example.org
+To book an appointment with Mrs Grant (Careers Leader) either email firstname.lastname@example.org or call the academy on 01732 454608.

 Key Stage 5 students have the opportunity to attend the kentchoices4U vocational careers fair, and the UCAS Higher Education fair, to give them a better understanding of their future choices.
 We encourage Knole Academy students to undertake work experience/shadowing or volunteering to give them an insight into the world of work.
 This enhances their future employability skills and provides a excellent foundation for their CV's and personal statements.